cloudmelon/oss-cicd-devops/README.md

 ## What is Azure DevOps ?
 Azure DevOps (previously Visual Studio Team Services / VSTS) is Microsoft's answer to DevOps, and is essentially a cloud service for collaborating on code development, from writing the first lines of code through to building it, testing it and deploying it to production.

-Azure DevOps

-This consists of the following components:
+Azure DevOps consists of the following components:

 <img src="screenshots/Azure DevOps.PNG" alt="Azure DevOps" width="800px"/>